-Saputo president and CEO Lino Saptuo Jr. and his father, Lino, chairman of the board, get set for the company's annual meeting in Laval, Que., in this July 2012 file photo.
-(Paul Chiasson/ THE CANADIAN PRESS)
+Saputo president and CEO Lino Saputo Jr. and his father, Lino, chairman of the board, get set for the company's annual meeting in Laval, Que., in this July 2012 file photo.
+(Paul Chiasson/The Canadian Press)

 Published Monday, February 25, 2013 10:59AM EST